ensj/FibPseudoprime-SanitizedInputs/README.md

 ## Contributing

 Currently, we see no relevant methods of contributing to this project.
-If you would like to contribute a significant change, contact [Junhyun Lim](limjunhyun@gmail.com) or [Shaunak Mashalkar] (ssmash724@gmail.com) to do so.
+If you would like to contribute a significant change, contact Junhyun Lim (limjunhyun@gmail.com) or Shaunak Mashalkar (ssmash724@gmail.com) to do so.

 ## License